Connect with us

 The site also reported Reid filed a federal lawsuit three years ago claiming he was beaten by two Bridgeton jail officers in October 2009 in his cell while awaiting a transfer to another holding cell.

-With very few details that have been revealed, the question remains whether the shooting was justified or not.
+With very few details that have been revealed, the question remains whether the shooting was justified.

 The officers involved, Officers Braheme Days and Roger Worley, have been placed on administrative leave while the shooting is being investigated.